 Put Me In The Story’s My Dad Loves Me!

 Framed photos are fine.
 But who wouldn’t want a plush likeness of a family member or themself perched on their desk, judging — and, frankly, creeping out — coworkers?
-That’s what Budsies offers.
+That’s what Budsies offers for Father’s Day.
 Simply upload a photo to them and the team will create a custom-sewn, stuffed characters.
 The process takes about three weeks to complete; the final creation should last until your dog rips it apart.
 Prices start at $90.

 Pop and Tot Fleece Sweaters